 After cocktails in the inn’s antiques-filled parlor (the knockout rum punches are legendary), dinner is served on the veranda.
 Many ingredients are harvested from the inn’s herb garden, fruit trees, piggery, and livestock collection; the scrumptious cured meats, baked goods, preserves, and ice creams are homemade.
 Telephone: 869-469-3477 Web: Hermitage Plantation Inn.

-Best St Kitts & Nevis Bars and Nightlife
+Best St. Kitts and Nevis Nightlife

 The Dock Bar